-Plan Description - The Town of Groveland administers a single-employer defined benefit healthcare plan ("the Retiree Health Plan").
-The plan provides lifetime healthcare insurance for eligible retirees and their spouses through the Town's group health insurance plan, which covers both active and retired members.
-Chapter 32B of the MGL assigns authority to establish and amend benefit provisions of the plan.
+Plan Description - The Town of Groveland administers a single-employer defined benefit healthcare plan (Plan).
+The Plan provides lifetime healthcare insurance for eligible retirees and their spouses through the Town's group health insurance plan, which covers both active and retired members.
+Chapter 32B of the MGL assigns authority to establish and amend benefit provisions of the Plan.
 Benefit provisions are negotiated between the Town and the unions representing Town employees and are renegotiated each bargaining period.
-The Retiree Health Plan does not issue a publicly available financial report.
+The Plan does not issue a publicly available financial report.

-As of July 1, 2010, the most recent actuarial valuation, the Plan's membership consisted of the following:
+As of July 1, 2013, the most recent actuarial valuation, the Plan's membership consisted of the following:

-Current retirees, beneficiaries, and dependents 25
+Current retirees, beneficiaries, and dependents 24

 Current active members 42

-Total 67
+Total 66

 Funding Policy - Contribution requirements are also negotiated between the Town and union representatives.
 The required contribution is based on a pay-as-you-go financing requirement.
 The Town contributes 75 percent of the cost of current-year premiums for eligible retired plan members and their spouses.
 Plan members receiving benefits contribute the remaining 25 percent of their premium costs.
-For fiscal year 2013, the Town contributed approximately \$203,000 towards these benefits.
+During 2014, the Town contributed approximately \$86,000 towards these benefits.